Starry Lee: Career

 On 18 May 2020, Lee was re-elected as House Committee chairperson.
 Prior to the vote, Chan Kin-por, the nominee of Legislative Council president Andrew Leung, had taken the seat of the presiding member – a position which had been held since October 2019 by pro-democrat Dennis Kwok – with the help of security personnel, and 15 pro-democratic lawmakers had been removed from the meeting room after scuffles had broken out; during Lee's election, three pro-democrats sat outside the room in protest.
 After the physical removal of the pro-democratic lawmakers, Lee was elected.

 In March 2021, Lee supported changes that would reduce the power of Legislative Council members, claiming that opposition members had blocked legislation and caused a power vacuum.

 In October 2021, Lee and fellow lawmaker Holden Chow were criticized by the mother of Amber Poon, claiming that Lee and Chow were "vanishing" after holding a press conference in 2019 with her, to push forward the 2019 Hong Kong extradition bill.

 During the 2021 Hong Kong legislative election, Lee dismissed concerns that the record-low voter turnout of 30.2% was problematic.

 In January 2022, the mainland Chinese national emblem was permanently added to the Legislative Council chamber, after Andrew Leung, Starry Lee Wai-king and Ma Fung-kwok decided that it should be made permanent.
 Andrew Leung had earlier said it would be only temporary for the swearing in of lawmakers.

 In February 2022, Lee told SCMP that she would not be attending the 2022 Two Sessions, as a Hong Kong delegate.

 In August 2022, Lee announced that 16 members of the DAB would travel overseas to clarify any "misunderstandings" businesspeople may have about Hong Kong.

 In November 2022, after a rugby match in South Korea played Glory to Hong Kong for the Hong Kong team, Lee said that Asia Rugby should apologize to "the entire [Chinese] population."

 On 11 March 2023, Lee was elected to the National People's Congress and succeeded Tam Yiu-chung to become the Hong Kong representative in the NPCSC.

+In August 2023, she announced that she will not seeking her re-election as DAB chairwoman, citing her "limited time and work capability".
+On 25 September 2023, Gary Chan succeeded Lee in the party leader election.

 Personal life

 Lee is married and has a daughter.
-In November 2022, she was tested positive for COVID-19.
+In November 2022, she tested positive for COVID-19.